faiface/generics/README.md

 Should it infer based on the `%s` and `%d` placeholders in `fmt.Printf`?
 I don't think so.

-Forbiding the use of `type` in results forces the programmer to use unnamed type parameters when needed.
+Forbidding the use of `type` in results forces the programmer to use unnamed type parameters when needed.
 They, in turn, make it possible to specify the type parameters manually for the caller.

 ### Why is the `type` keyword only allowed in the receiver in methods?

 There two reasons for this.
 1. **Methods are used to satisfy interfaces.** Methods that are generic beyond their receiver would seriously complicate this prospect.
 Either the interfaces would have to require generic methods, or the type-checker would have to be able to specialize generic methods for the purpose of satisfying interfaces.
 Both would complicate the system.
 2. **Reflection.** Reflection makes it possible to discover all methods of a type at runtime.
 If methods generic beyond their receiver would be possible, reflection would need to be able to discover generic methods.
-This could be possible, but would be quite complex.
+This could be possible but would be quite complex.
 This is the same reason that generic functions aren't usable as values.

 ### Why no ability to create my own restrictions?

 Because that's where all the unwanted complexity comes from.

 Just take a look at Haskell.
 [Type clasess](https://en.wikipedia.org/wiki/Type_class) in Haskell are a way to specify your own restrictions.
 They are even simpler than the contracts proposed by the Go team.
 Yet, you get `Functor`, `Applicative`, `Monad`, `Monoid`, `Traversal`, and a whole bunch of abstract functions that don't make any sense unless you've spent two years studying them.
 And that's not all.
-There's a whole culture that makes you spend more time implementing various type classes than implementing actual useful code.
+There's a whole culture that makes you spend more time implementing various type classes than implementing the actually useful code.

-Of course, I'm exaggarating, but just a little bit.
+Of course, I'm exaggerating, but just a little bit.
 Haskell is a great language, but complex.
 Also, Go would not become Haskell.
 But there would be the tools and people would misuse them somehow.

 Furthermore, most situations for these custom restrictions are already covered by interfaces.
 With generics, interfaces become even stronger.

 ### How did you do this?

 I copied the whole tree of [`"go/*"`](https://golang.org/pkg/go/) package from the standard library.
 They implement parsing, importing, and type-checking of Go code, so that was handy.
-Then I extended them (namely the `"go/ast"`, `"go/parser"`, `"go/printer"`, `"go/types"`) with support for generics.
+Then I extended them (namely `"go/ast"`, `"go/parser"`, `"go/printer"`, `"go/types"`) with support for generics.
 Parsing generics, type-checking generics.
 I also made them emit special information about generic calls and type instances that made it possible to implement the translating tool.

 Now, the translation itself it a bit hacky.
 It works in passes.
 A single pass works like this:
 1. Parse and type-check the code.